This post may contain affiliate links. Please read our disclosure policy.

-tuna melt sandwich cut in half and stacked on a white round plate
+Tuna melt sandwich cut in half and stacked on a white round plate.

-On paper, you wouldn’t think tuna salad and cheese would go together, but somehow, it works.
-If you’ve ever had a tuna melt sandwich, you know that this is absolute perfection between two slices of bread—it’s a little bit messy, kind of unwieldy if you’re overly generous with the tuna salad in the middle, but oh-so-delicious.
+If you’ve ever had a tuna melt sandwich, you know that this is absolute perfection between two slices of bread.
+It’s a little bit messy, and kind of unwieldy if you’re overly generous with the tuna salad in the middle, but oh-so-delicious.

 For the Tuna Salad: